About the List

 Those of you who read my reviews know that I particularly do not enjoy dining where the ambient music and/or patron chatter is so loud that I and my companions have to shout across the table in order to have a conversation.

 I also understand that many people don’t mind shouting at each other over a meal.
-For that reason, the following is a short list of dining establishments that offer very high quality food and service to match their very high decibel levels.
+For that reason, the following is a shortlist of dining establishments that offer very high-quality food and service to match their very high decibel levels.

 At regular mealtimes, these places are crowded, which speaks to their quality, but also adds A LOT OF NOISE.